 The ACLU does not believe that restrictions on photography in the public areas of publicly operated airports are constitutional.

 Choosing a photographer can seem a little overwhelming, because there are so many photographers with varying levels of experience, price ranges and philosophies.
-I have am a career professional photographer and for allot of years I have had the privilege of serving many clients.
-In that time I have heard the good and bad from customers about their experiences in portrait photography.
+I am a career professional photographer and have been for a lot of years.
+I have had the privilege of serving many clients.
+In that time, I have heard the good and bad from customers about their experiences in portrait photography.
 I hope you will find the following information helpful.

 Why Choose a Professional Photographer?

 Think about all the time, effort and planning that goes into gathering everyone together for a family portrait, wedding, etc… These photographs can be a memorable treasured keepsake to enjoy throughout your life – but only if your photographer has the talent and skill to mentally focus, shoot and capture those defining moments.
 You do not want to risk diminishing your memories by hiring anyone other than an experienced photographer that you can trust.
 There is a common misconception that anyone with a good camera can take good pictures.
 The reality is, not everyone knows how to use their equipment properly.
 Yes, the camera equipment is important, but even more important is the talent behind the camera.
 Serious photographers also invest in current technology and software in order to be well prepared.

 1. Meet with the photographer – They should take the time to listen to what you want, and ask questions so they can get to know you.
 A photographer needs this information to create images that tell the story of who you are.
 You want a photographer who is flexible enough to meet your needs.
 For example, many families make their portraits more memorable by choosing a favorite location.
 Remember, you will be working very closely with this person.
 You should feel comfortable and totally at ease with them and they should be professional in their demeanor.
 This is especially critical of your wedding photographer because they will be following you around for each event.
 You do not want to be flanked by someone you find irritating, annoying, or offensive.